Boost Your Confidence with the Mock Psychiatry Shelf Exam

 Cerebrospinal tap for orexin-A level (A) may be used for research purposes to assess the type of narcolepsy diagnosed in a patient.
 Type 1 narcolepsy is associated with cataplexy and low cerebrospinal orexin-A levels.
 Type 2 narcolepsy is not associated with cataplexy and is associated with normal cerebrospinal orexin-A levels.
 The test is not required to diagnose narcolepsy, a condition that is confirmed on history, polysomnography, and multiple sleep latency testing.
 Echocardiography (B) may be useful in evaluating central sleep apnea, as patients who have congestive heart failure have a propensity for hypoxemia and Cheyne-Stokes breathing, a ventilation variation that causes apnea and hypopnea episodes overnight.
 However, this is not required for diagnosing the condition.
 Overnight pulse oximetry (C) may be used to determine overnight oxygen levels in patients who have central sleep apnea or pulmonary conditions such as chronic obstructive pulmonary disease.
 It is not in itself diagnostic of obstructive or central sleep apnea.

 Polysomnography finding of overnight elevated pCO2 levels that is not due to another condition.

 We also have mock shelf exams available for emergency medicine, internal medicine, family medicine, OB/GYN, and pediatrics.
 And be sure to check out our psychiatry board review question bank for thousands of comprehensive questions.

-If you’re interested in How to Increase Your PRITE® or Psychiatry Board Exam Score, learning what goes into launching our Psychiatry Qbank, and other tips, head over to the Rosh Blog.
+If you’re interested in the Top 10 Questions About Psychiatry Qbanks, the PRITE, & the ABPN Board Exam, learning what goes into launching our Psychiatry Qbank, and other free content, head over to the Rosh Blog.